 The article, “Why Read Beowulf?” by Robert F. Yeager has disappeared again from Humanities magazine archive at the National Endowment for the Humanities.
-The online issues reach back only to 2007.
+Other online issues of Humanities are available from 2001 to the present.
 To preserve access to this resource, the complete text of the article is shown below:

 Why Read Beowulf?

 Beowulf, the rousing Old English poem of man and monster, has been a classroom classic for generations.
 Its own survival as a text is nearly as epic as the story it tells.
 Beowulf’s presence among us reminds us upon what slender threads our knowledge of the past depends.

 Only through a series of extraordinary escapes has Beowulf come down to us.
 In the late 900s, two anonymous scribes wrote the story on parchment using West Saxon, a Germanic dialect dominant for literary composition in England at the time.
 Known among scholars as the Cotton Vitellius A.XV, the Beowulf manuscript is modest, measuring only about five by eight inches, and without any illumination.
 Compared to the three other extant codices containing Old English poetry, Cotton Vitellius A.XV seems rough-hewn, almost journeyman work.